Provia/hm-mcs-approx/README.md

 # hm-mcs-approx

-An empirical study of greedy approximation for **Minimum-Weight Minimum Correction Subset (MWMCS)** on synthetic Hindley–Milner-style type-equality constraint systems.
+An empirical study of greedy approximation for **Minimum-Weight Minimum Correction Subset** on synthetic Hindley–Milner-style type-equality constraint systems.

 This repository accompanies the report submitted as Deliverable D1 for